 A communications strategy is a complete plan of action to coordinate communication activities and resources and maximise their impact to support organisational / company / government reputation and business/corporate/policy objectives.
 A good strategy should define a hierarchy of goals, initiatives and KPIs to ensure those objectives are achieved.

-Join us on Tuesday 14 March to learn a step-by-step process that will help you to plan communications.
+Contact us to plan your training on Communications Strategy and learn a step-by-step process that will help you to plan communications.

 What you can expect